stevemussmann/GTseqTools/README.md

 ```

 ## Development Notes
-- Additional file format conversion options will be implemented.
+- Additional file format conversion options will be considered upon request.
-- Some existing format conversions will be modified or have additional options added.
-- Minimal error checking procedures have been implemented.
-Additional error checking is added with most updates, but some functions have more error checking than others.
-Please report bugs via the 'issues' menu above.
-If possible, please attach a copy of an input file that causes the error and include the command used for conversion that caused the error.
+- Please report any bugs encountered via the github 'issues' menu above.
+If possible, please attach copies of all input files and include the exact command that caused the error.

 ## Order of operations
-The program first conducts all filtering procedures prior to file format conversion.
-Filtering procedures are conducted in the following order:
+The program conducts all filtering procedures prior to file format conversion.
+Filtering is conducted in the following order:
-1) Remove user-specified individuals (-r option).
+1) Remove user-specified individuals (`-r / --removeinds` option).
-2) Remove all individuals not belonging to retained populations (-P option).
+2) Remove all individuals not belonging to retained populations (`-P / --keeppops` option).
-3) Remove individuals that do not pass IFI score threshold (`-I`).
+3) Remove individuals that do not pass IFI score threshold (`-I / --ifi` option).
-4) Remove unwanted locus list (-R option).
+4) Remove unwanted locus list (`-R / --removeloci` option).
-5) Remove species-identification loci (-s option).
+5) Remove species-identification loci (`-s / --species` option).
-6) Remove sex-identifying loci (-d option).
+6) Remove sex-identifying loci (`-d / --sexid` option).
-7) Remove loci that do not meet the minimum threshold (-l option).
+7) Remove loci that do not meet the minimum threshold (`-l / --pmissloc` option).
-8) Remove individuals that do not meet the minimum threshold (-i option).
+8) Remove individuals that do not meet the minimum threshold (`-i / --pmissind` option).
-9) Remove monomorphic loci (-m option).
+9) Remove monomorphic loci (`-m / --monomorphic` option).
-10) Remove individuals with duplicate genotypes (-D option).
+10) Remove individuals with duplicate genotypes (`-D / --dups` option).

 ## Input Requirements
 ### Required
+- The minimal input is either a .csv file or a Microsoft Excel formatted file (.xlsx).
+- If using a .xlsx file, all data should be in a worksheet titled 'Final Genotypes'.
+- Regardless of input file type the first row will be a header line containing the following:
+    - Cell A1 will specify the individual sample column
+	- Cell B1 will contain the text 'Population ID'.
+This column will contain collection group information for all individuals
+	- The remaining columns of the file can appear in any order.
+Columns containing genotype data should be contain locus names.
+	- Special columns need to be included for certain file formats (e.g., SNPPIT, Sequoia, etc.) These columns need to contain specific names in the header line (see explanations below in [File Conversion Input Details](#conversion)) and can appear as the columns either before or after the genotype data.
+	- You can include the IFI score column from the [GTseq-Pipeline](https://github.com/GTseq/GTseq-Pipeline) output.
-The minimal input is a Microsoft Excel formatted file (.xlsx).
-All data should be in a worksheet titled 'Final Genotypes'.
-The first row should be a header line, with cell A1 specifying the individual sample column, cell B1 should contain the text 'Population ID', and cells C1 to the end should specify locus names.
-Alleles for a genotype should be concatenated per locus (e.g., AA, AT, etc.).
+- Alleles for a genotype should be concatenated per locus (e.g., AA, AT, etc.).
 A missing genotype for a locus should be recorded as '0'.
-Special columns can be included for certain file formats (e.g., SNPPIT; see explanation below in [File Conversion Input Details](#conversion)).
-Some of the above format options for Excel files will (hopefully) be more flexible / customizable in future versions of this program.
+This is the format output natively by the [GTseq-Pipeline](https://github.com/GTseq/GTseq-Pipeline)

 If you are using the GTscore pipeline for genotyping, I have [forked a copy of this repository](https://github.com/stevemussmann/GTscore) and included my [transposeDataGTscore.pl](https://github.com/stevemussmann/GTscore/blob/master/transposeDataGTscore.pl) script which will mostly transform the GTscore genotype outputs to a format compatible with this conversion program.
-Just open the output of transposeDataGTscore.pl in Microsoft Excel, make sure the worksheet is titled 'Final Genotypes', add the 'Population ID' column, and save the file in .xlsx format.
+Just add the 'Population ID' column and any optional columns, then save the file in .csv or .xlsx format.
+Make sure the worksheet is titled 'Final Genotypes' if using .xlsx format.

-### Optional
+### Optional Inputs
-Optionally, you can also provide plain text files with individuals or loci to be stripped from the input file (see -r, and -R options in the [Filtering Arguments](#filtering) below).
+You can provide plain text files with individuals or loci to be stripped from the input file (see `-r`, and `-R` options in the [Filtering Arguments](#filtering) below).
 Each of these files should contain a single column of data listing a single individual or locus per line.

+GTseq panels often contain species or sex ID loci that you may not want to include in certain analyses.
+These loci can be easily removed during the filtering process using the `-s` or `-d` options, respectively.
+For either option specify a plain text file containing these locus names.
+List one locus per line.

-You can also add a 'Sex' column to your input .xlsx file.
+You can also add a 'Sex' column to your input .csv/.xlsx file.
 The column heading must be exactly 'Sex' (no quotes) to be processed properly.
-This column is intended to hold phenotypic sex data, and will be transferred to the .sexID.xlsx output if you use the -d option.
+This column is intended to hold phenotypic sex data, and will be transferred to the .sexID.xlsx output if you use the `-d` option.

 ## Program Options
 Required Inputs: